 Source: CRS analysis of data provided by the Federal Judicial Center (FJC).
-The percentage of district court judges who resigned was calculated by dividing the number of judges who resigned in a given period by the sum of the number of judges in the same period who resigned, retired, died, were elevated, took senior status, were impeached and convicted, or whose recess appointments expired without Senate confirmation.
+Data used are presented in Appendix 1.
+The percentage of district court judges who resigned was calculated by dividing the number of judges who resigned in a given period by the sum of the number of judges in the same period who resigned, retired, took senior status, were impeached and convicted, or whose recess appointments expired without Senate confirmation.
+Data are current through December 31, 2007.